xgi-org/paper/paper.md

 0.25
 ```

-Lastly, multiple statistics can be handled at the same time.
-This example computes two such stats and outputs them in a pandas DataFrame, ready for subsequent processing:
+Multiple statistics can be handled at the same time.
+This example computes two statitics and outputs them in a pandas DataFrame, ready for subsequent processing:

 ```python
 >>> H.nodes.multi(["degree", "clustering"]).aspandas()